Unidentified buyer found for Toronto house where future princess lived - Red Deer Advocate

 Markle, who is from Los Angeles but lived part-time in Toronto since 2011, and the British royal announced their engagement on Nov.
 27 after a courtship that involved visits on both side of the pond.

-Markle is best known for her role as paralegal Rachel Zane on the NBC hit “Suits,” which is filmed in Toronto.
+Markle is best known for her role as paralegal Rachel Zane on the USA Network hit “Suits,” which is filmed in Toronto.

 The actress and Prince Harry plan to tour Britain over the next six months to give Markle an opportunity to learn about the country before their May wedding in the chapel at Windsor Castle, and as she prepares to move into Kensington Palace.